Written by the Harmukh Technologies SEO team based on campaigns conducted for Indian businesses since 2014. Last updated: March 2026.

 What the new approach looks like: Before creating any piece of content, we now ask three questions that keyword tools cannot answer.
 What specific problem is the searcher trying to solve?
 What does a complete, satisfying answer to that problem actually look like?
 What would make a person who landed on this page feel that their question was fully addressed — without needing to go back to Google?
 The answers to these questions shape the content far more powerfully than any keyword density calculation.
 This also means talking to your actual customers, reviewing sales call transcripts, reading the questions posted in industry forums, and studying the queries that are already bringing people to your site via Google Search Console.
 The best keyword research in 2026 is ethnographic before it is algorithmic.

-This shift is why our approach to on-page SEO now begins with intent mapping before touching title tags or meta descriptions — the signal architecture only works if the underlying content answers the right question.
+This shift is why our approach to SEO now begins with intent mapping before touching title tags or meta descriptions — the signal architecture only works if the underlying content answers the right question.
+Our guide on how to rank higher on Google covers intent-first content structuring in practical detail.

 2. Then: Search Volume → Now: Conversion Potential and Business Relevance